3zg/Discord-Bot-Scraper/README.md

 NOTE: There is no external data sharing in this repo.

+# Extra help
+If the Scraping of the guild members doesnt work check if it has `[]` only in `ids.json` file and try again.

 # Contact
 Contact me on discord peak#0001 if you have any issues or anything, or Join discord.gg/brooklyn (Not support server, My main).